 According to the Global Nutrition report (2021), the United States of America is 'on course' to meet only 3 of 10 targets for maternal, infant and young child nutrition.
 And these three targets relate to the number of children under five who are stunted, wasted or overweight.
 No progress has been made towards achieving the target of reducing anaemia among women of childbearing age, with 11.8% of women aged being affected.
 There has also been no progress towards achieving the low birth weight target, with 8.0% of infants having a low weight at birth.
 When it comes to exclusive breastfeeding, some progress has been made to achieve the target, but still only 34.7% of infants aged 0 to 5 months are exclusively breastfed.
 All of these may affect future health outcomes and we need to do better.1

-Risk of Anaemia
+Risk of anaemia

 Anaemia is associated with poor work performance, which may influence economic development.
 In pregnant women specifically, iron deficiency anemia is associated with preterm delivery, low birth weight infants and decreased iron stores for her baby.
 Decreased iron stores during infancy may lead to poor cognitive development.2